 Uneven Distribution of Weight and Buoyancy

 The weight and buoyancy distribution along a ship's hull is critical.
-Concentrated amidships weight can cause hogging, bending the hull upwards.
-Conversely, weight at the ends results in sagging, bending the hull downwards.
-This uneven distribution is influenced by cargo loading, fuel and ballast levels, and vessel design.
+Concentrated amidships weight can cause sagging, bending the hull downwards.
+Conversely, weight at the ends results in hogging, bending the hull upwards.

 Wave-Induced Stresses

 Wave action significantly affects hogging and sagging in ships.
 As vessels navigate, they encounter waves of varying heights and frequencies.
-Amidships wave crests and end troughs cause hogging, while end crests and amidships troughs cause sagging.
-These stresses are intensified in rough seas, leading to hull deformation and potential damage.
+Amidships wave crests and end troughs cause hogging, while end crests and troughs cause sagging.
+These stresses are intensified in rough seas, leading to hull deformation and potential structural damage.

 Cargo Loading and Unloading